 Synthetic and artificial ingredients are the #1 additive I try to avoid in my food and, naturally (pun intended, LOL), this extends to other products in my life.
 So, rather than emit questionable fumes into my home while burning candles, we thought we’d make (and share) our own DIY natural candles with beeswax and essential oils!

 Thankfully, not wanting artificial fragrances in our candles doesn’t mean we have to go the unscented route.
-Essential oils have been around for centuries and we thought the fun holiday scents from our sponsor Plant Therapy would be perfect for this project.This Cozy for Christmas Holiday Blend Set would be perfect for making some holiday-themed candles!
+Essential oils have been around for centuries and we thought the fun holiday scents from one of our favorite essential oil companies, Plant Therapy, would be perfect for this project.This Cozy for Christmas Holiday Blend Set would be perfect for making some holiday-themed candles!

 Essential oils are concentrated, volatile, aromatic liquids obtained from the fruits, seeds, flowers, bark, stems, roots, leaves or other parts of plants.
 Plant Therapy offers only 100% pure essential oils and is one of the few companies who offer USDA Certified Organic options.
 All of their oils go through multiple rounds of testing and are always free from additives, adulterants, and dilutions to uphold the highest quality.
 While you can certainly find many essential oil options out there, know that they are not all made the same.
-Finding a quality product is essential, which is why Plant Therapy has been a longtime partner of ours!
+Finding a quality product is essential, which is why we choose Plant Therapy!

 As a bonus, new customers can take 10% off of their first order when you use our code 100DAYS10.
 A great time to try Plant Therapy!